bootstrapM/erdos-may-2024-imputing-data/README.md

 We use `AAPL` (Apple Inc.) stock price data from January 1, 2023 until December 31, 2023.
 There are 250 data points.
 We manually deleted the `Close` values for 7 windows of `[5, 4, 3, 2, 1]` consecutive days.
 The goal is to impute these "missing" data though various techniques.

 ![Missing Close prices of Apple stock time series (7 windows with 5 consecutive missing points in each)](https://github.com/bootstrapM/erdos-may-2024-imputing-data/blob/main/HimanshuNotebooks/OriginalDataset.png)
+*Missing Close prices of Apple stock time series (7 windows with 5 consecutive missing points in each)*

 We also used 2023 data for `NVDA`, `MSFT`, `TSM`, `META`, `GOOG` stocks for performing cross-sectional analysis using Linear Regression and Vector Auto Correlation.
 A plot of the stock price series